Kevlyn-ITLab/IT-Portfolio/README.md

 ### Physical Topology
 ![Physical Topology](Physical-Topology.png)

-*This shows the actual physical layout of my home network, including the ISP Demarc, firewall/router, switches, APs, and where my home lab lives within the network.
-This demonstrates my understanding of hardware placement, cabling, and how choices affect performance and reliability.*
+*This diagram shows the actual physical layout of my home network, including the ISP demarc, firewall/router, switches, access points, and where my home lab resides within the network.
+This demonstrates my understanding of hardware placement, cabling, and how choices affect performance, reliability, and scalability.*

 ### Logical Topology

 ![Logical Topology](Logical-Topology.png)

-*This shows the logical structure of my home network, highlighting traffic flow through my virtual lab.
-DHCP scopes and VLAN segmentation through pfSense, along with several servers all surveilled by security onion are documented.
-This showcases my example of designing, securing, and documenting enterprise level systems.*
+*This diagram shows the logical structure of my home network, highlighting traffic flow through my virtual lab.
+It documents DHCP scopes and VLAN segmentation via pfSense, and multiple lab servers all monitored by Security Onion.
+This demonstrates my ability to design, secure, and document enterprise style network environments.*

 # pfSense Firewall and VLAN Segmentation
 # Windows 11 Jump Box